-- 93. Because of the heightened fear and suspicion created by the citizenship question, Make the Road New York has begun its 2020 Census outreach earlier than initially anticipated and will be forced to expend more resources than initially anticipated to try to reduce the negative effect of this question on the response rate in the immigrant communities of color it serves.
-Make the Road New York has already started to offer workshops in the communities that it serves regarding the 2020 Census.
-Make the Road New York has been preparing educational materials and training its staff members to provide education regarding the purpose of the Census and the importance of responding, and also to conduct outreach, particularly to Spanish-speaking audiences, to encourage the communities it serves to participate in the census.
-It is preparing all of its offices and service centers to provide Census education and outreach through the direct services that it provides.
-It is also planning a door-to-door canvassing operation on an even greater scale than in 2010.
-Make the Road New York has been organizing dozens of organizations around New York State, including a coalition of 19 organizations on Long Island, to work together towards the purpose of making the 2020 Census a fair and complete count. - 94.
-Make the Road New York expects that it will need to interact with its constituents multiple times to answer questions and try to convince them to participate in the 2020 census.
-Make the Road New York expects that it will need to spend more resources to reach the same number of people and that ultimately it will be less successful in convincing its constituents to participate in the 2020 Census than in 2010 due in large part to the presence of the citizenship question.
-Make the Road New York anticipates expending at least double the amount on 2020 Census education and outreach that the organization spent on its efforts to encourage participation in the 2010 Census.
+- 57. Because of the heightened fear and suspicion created by the citizenship question, Make the Road New York will be forced to expend more resources on their Decennial Census outreach efforts to try to reduce the effect of this question on the response rate in the immigrant communities of color it serves.
+Additionally, because of the climate of fear that is being exacerbated by the addition of the citizenship question, Make the Road New York has started its census education work earlier than originally anticipated.
+Despite these efforts, Make the Road New York still expects it will need to interact with its constituents multiple times to answer questions and try to convince them to participate in the 2020 census. - 58.
+Make the Road New York expects that it will need to spend more resources to reach the same number of people and that ultimately it will be less successful in convincing its constituents to participate in the 2020 Decennial Census than in 2010 due in large part to the presence of the citizenship question. - 59.
+Because of the need to increase the time and money spent on Decennial Census outreach due to the addition of the citizenship question, Make the Road New York will need to divert resources from other areas critical to its mission including civic engagement, and providing legal services.
+Indeed, Make the Road New York has already had to divert resources from other areas in order to address concerns from its constituents stemming from the announcement of the citizenship question.